surajmendhe5573/Realtime-Chat--Application/README.md

 # realtime-chat-app
-Realtime chat app using socket.io and node js
+Realtime chat app using socket.io and nodejs
 ## Installation
 After download or clone run `npm install` to install all the dependancies.